deflation-index/deflation-index/README.md

 If technology sectors show exponential cost reductions, why don't consumer prices fall proportionally?

 The Deflation Index measures this divergence.
-We track cost-per-performance in four technology sectors, compare to M2 and CPI, and calculate the gap: **560 percentage points over 35 years.**
+We track cost-per-performance in four technology sectors, compare to M2, and calculate the gap: **15.1 percentage points annually.**

 **This gap represents captured productivity.** It went somewhere.
 This index exists to measure where.